ChildMindInstitute/mindlogger-backend-refactor/README.md

 > 🛑 **NOTE:** If the application can't find the `RabbitMQ` service even though it's running normally, change your `RABBITMQ__URL` to your local ip address instead of `localhost`

+### Run services using other means

+It is not recommended to run the services natively.
+Please use the provided docker setup.

+---

 ## Run the migrations

-The database needs to be initialized with tables and starting data.
+The database needs to be initialized with tables and starting data via alembic.

 ```bash
 uv run alembic upgrade head
 ```

+---

 ## Other Local Setup